AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-with-adobe-identity/quick-guide.md

 ---
 # Quick Guide {#quick-guide}

-Follow the steps below to set up and learn about Marketo Engage with Adobe Identity Management.
+The articles listed below will help you set up and learn about Marketo Engage with Adobe Identity Management.

 ## System Admin {#system-admin}